Data Types and Variables

 end

-// The $data member of the following struct is a struct itself (MyType2)
+// The $data member of the following struct is a struct itself (MyType2).

-struct
+struct MyType3

 $data as MyType2

-$dval as realend
+$dval as real

-// Declare an array of 3 structures with the type "MyType3"
+// Declare an array of 3 structures with the type "MyType3".

 var $myVar[3] as MyType3

-// Store a value in a sub-struct member variable
+// Store a value in a sub-struct member variable.

-[2].data.data.arr1[4] = 123
+$myVar[2].data.data.arr1[4] = 123

 Enumeration Variable Definition and Declaration Syntax